Hanover students standing by the famed apple tree beneath Newton's bedroom window

 Produced by Nancy Rodgers and Elizabeth Winters

-Professor Nancy Rodgers is chair of the Department of Mathematics at Hanover College.
+Professor Nancy Rodgers is professor of Mathematics at Hanover College.

 John Wiley & Sons published her book, Learning to Reason: An Introduction to Logic, Sets, and Relations.
 The game space she designed for it received a Merit Award from the Society for Technical Communications: learningtoreason.com.
 She developed a software program for her book, An Introduction to Algebraic Structures: GroupsUnlimited.net.
 She won an Aegis Award as co-producer of the documentary, William Blake: Inspiration and Vision.
 Before Hanover, she worked for an international software company in Sweden and England and taught at Kent State University for ten years.